Reading time: 35 mins

-Colombia is a country that has, throughout recent years, earned its status as being a wholly diverse paradise and one of the best countries to visit in South America.
+Traveling to Colombia will take you to classic historical sites; it is a country that has, throughout recent years, earned its status as being a wholly diverse paradise and one of the best countries to visit in South America.
 Bathed by its precious Pacific and Caribbean waters, this country galvanizes the imposing beauty of the Andes Mountain Range, the Amazon, and its countryside with the warm smiles of its inhabitants.
-Despite its tumultuous and notorious history, the country has managed to shed its past and earn its place among one of the top destinations to visit while in South America.
-Now, Colombia is just as safe to visit as the grand majority of countries in the world and, as the country’s slogan goes “the only risk is wanting to stay.”
+Despite its tumultuous and notorious history, the country has managed to shed its past and earn its place as one of the top destinations to visit while in South America.
+Now, Colombia is just as safe to see as the grand majority of countries in the world, and, as the country’s slogan goes, “the only risk is wanting to stay.”
 What’s more?
-Due to its geographical location, Colombia holds the title for holding one of the highest levels of diversity of flora and fauna in the world.
+Due to its geographical location, Colombia holds the title for having one of the highest levels of diversity of flora and fauna in the world.

-If you’re looking to visit Colombia but aren’t sure what you’ll need to know about traveling there (and moving about within the country), then this blog is here to help you resolve exactly that!
+If you’re looking to visit Colombia but need to figure out what you’ll need to know about traveling there (and moving about within the country), this blog is here to help you resolve precisely that!

-If you’re a citizen that’s not from one of the aforementioned countries or regions above, then it’s best to check if you’ll need one!
+If you’re a citizen not from one of the aforementioned countries or regions above, it’s best to check if you’ll need one!

 *Canadian citizens are required to pay a “reciprocity fee” for entering Colombia is $160,000 Colombian pesos (approximately $68 Canadian dollars).

-Citizens from the countries of Bolivia, Ecuador, and Peru do not necessarily need to travel with their passport, as they are readily allowed to enter with a valid photo ID from their respective country.
-Otherwise, you’ll definitely be required to show your passport at your Colombian point of entry.
+Citizens from Bolivia, Ecuador, and Peru can easily travel with their passports, as they can readily enter with a valid photo ID from their respective countries.
+Otherwise, you’ll be required to show your passport at your Colombian point of entry.

-Important: Don’t forget that your passport must still be valid for at least six months after your return date from Colombia.
+Important: Remember that your passport must still be valid for at least six months after your return date from Colombia.

 Tip for travelers: While traveling through any country, Metrojourneys always recommends keeping color copies of your important identification documents (passport or official ID) at all times and leaving all original documents back at your hotel in a safe deposit box.

 Spanish is the dominant language of Colombia, with over 99% of the population using it to go about their daily lives.
-Nevertheless, in certain major cities, you may be able to find Colombians that speak English with varying degrees of fluency.
+Nevertheless, in certain major cities, you may find Colombians who speak English with varying degrees of fluency.
 If the Spanish language might present a potential barrier for you as a visitor, it is recommended that you book through a Travel Agency.
-Doing so will most certainly give you the benefit of having a bilingual guide accompany you around and resolve any language barriers that might arise throughout your journey in Colombia.
+Doing so will give you the benefit of having a bilingual guide accompany you around and resolve any language barriers that might arise throughout your journey in Colombia.
 What’s more?
-A reputable Travel Agency will also include accommodation options, transfers, meals, and first-class tours through this gorgeous destination, meaning you won’t have to lift a finger when it comes to planning the potentially tricky logistics of your journey.
+A reputable Travel Agency will also include accommodation options, transfers, meals, and first-class tours through this gorgeous destination, meaning you won’t have to lift a finger when planning the potentially tricky logistics of your journey.

 The peso is the official currency of Colombia, so get ready to change your money!
-No other currency is accepted in Colombia, and don’t let that “$” symbol fool you!
-Colombia uses the same symbol as the U.S. does to designate their currency.
-The exchange rate, at the time of writing this blog, stands at around $1 US dollar = $3,200 Colombian pesos (€1 Euro = approx. $3,600 Colombian pesos).
+No other cash is accepted in Colombia; don’t let that “$” symbol fool you!
+Colombia uses the same symbol as the US does to designate its currency.
+Nowadays, the exchange rate is around $1 US dollar = $4897.50 Colombian pesos (€1 Euro = approx. $5235.88 Colombian pesos).

-As you’ve probably already noticed by the exchange rate, banknote denominations in Colombia are normally seen in the thousands, with the highest banknote denomination being $100,000.
-This may very well mean that, depending on how much you’re carrying with you, Colombia could be the place where you get to be a millionaire!
+As you’ve probably already noticed by the exchange rate, banknote denominations in Colombia are usually seen in the thousands, with the highest banknote denomination being $100,000.
+This may very well mean that, depending on how much you’re carrying with you, Colombia could be where you get to be a millionaire!

-Tip for travelers: We recommend exchanging your money upon arriving at the airport, as the rate offered there is oftentimes better than what’s offered just outside or in the city.
+Tip for travelers: We recommend exchanging your money upon arriving at the airport, as the rate offered there is often better than what’s offered outside or in the city.

 Colombia’s time zone is GMT-5, meaning that if it’s 10 a.m. in Colombia, then: